anoushka1405/anoushka1405/README.md

 If you’re building something meaningful, or just want to learn together – I’m always up for a fun collab 🤝
 Reach out via [LinkedIn](https://www.linkedin.com/in/anoushka-gupta-331163319/) or drop a message here!
+> "Building thoughtful tech, one project at a time." — Anoushka 💫

 <!---